Dexilant, 30 mg 28 pcs.

 Indications

-Dexilant® is indicated for use in adults and adolescents aged 12 years and older for the following indications:
+Dexilant® is intended for use in adults and adolescents over the age of 12 years for the following indications:

 – treatment of erosive esophagitis of any severity;